flosch/pongo2/README.md

 [See my blog post announcement about pongo2 and for a migration- and a "how to write tags/filters"-tutorial.](http://www.florian-schlachter.de/post/pongo2/)

-You can access pongo2's documentation on [godoc](https://godoc.org/github.com/flosch/pongo2).
+You can access pongo2's API documentation on [godoc](https://godoc.org/github.com/flosch/pongo2).

 ## Caveats